vasanth-mahendran/expenditure/README.md

 ## Things i found easy

-I found implementing carousel,table,charts were easy,as dependencies took care of everything. simply adding them with data injected,it works like charm.
+I found implementing carousel,table,charts were easy,as dependencies took care of everything. simply adding them with data injected,it works like charm.Since Bootstrap provides rebuilt framework for React, Most of the components are easy to write with Bootstrap.

 ## Dependencies installed